Marie in the garden

-Marie in the garden (Marie i haven) is a 1895 painting by artist Peder Severin Krøyer.
-The painting depicts Krøyer's wife Marie Krøyer in the couple's garden in Skagen.
+Marie in the garden (Marie i haven) is a 1895 painting by the Danish artist Peder Severin Krøyer.
+It depicts Krøyer's wife Marie Krøyer in the couple's garden in Skagen.
 The work measures 58.2 x 47.9 cm.

 The work was sold at auction in 2000 at the Christie's auction house in London where it sold for £729,750.
 At the time of the sale this made the painting the second most expensive Danish work of art.
 The work is today in private ownership.